johnaohara/horreum.hyperfoil.github.io/docs/user_management.md

 You can also create a role that allows read-only access to team's private runs, `engineers-viewer` consisting of `engineers-team` and `viewer`.

 The admin role is not tied to any of the teams.

+## Extra roles

+In order to retrieve a list of users and teams there's a special user `__user_reader`.
+This user has `view-users` role in `realm-management` client scope.
+With [Openshift installation](/docs/operator.html) or [docker-compose/podman-compose](/docs/docker_compose.html) this user is created automatically, with a bare-metal installation you need to create it yourselves.